CoursesContent-driven web application foundationsQuery content with GROQ

 See Between GROQ and a hard place for more thorough lessons on how to write expressive queries with GROQ.

-The Query Cheat Sheet - GROQ is perhaps the most popular resource for quickly finding useful query examples.
+The Query Cheat Sheet - GROQ is the most popular resource for quickly finding useful query examples.

 Sanity content is typically queried with GROQ queries from a configured Sanity Client.
 Sanity also supports GraphQL.
 You may prefer to use GraphQL in your application, but these courses will focus on querying with Sanity Client and GROQ.